 You can run your own traceroute test.
 To run a traceroute on a PC (for Mac, scroll down further), please follow the instructions below:

-1. Press the Windows Key + R on your keyboard.
+- Press the Start button (or Press the Windows Key + R on your keyboard).

-4. Please let the test run until it says “Trace complete” at the bottom of the test window.
+- This test takes a little time to run.
+Please let the test run until it says “Trace complete” at the bottom of the test window

 1. If you are on a Mac just click the finder, which looks like a magnifying glass in the upper right corner of your screen.